Strengthening Families Georgia

 Strengthening Families™ is a research-informed framework and approach to preventing child abuse and neglect.
 Developed by the Center for the Study of Social Policy, this approach focuses on family and community strengths and Protective Factors rather than risk factors.
 Protective Factors are what helps children and families thrive despite whatever risk factors they might face.
 Protective factors aren’t just for families that are at risk for child abuse and neglect because all families benefit from having strong protective factors.

-Prevent Child Abuse Georgia is pleased to support the implementation of the Strengthening Families Protective Factors Framework by leading a statewide partnership, providing support to organizations embedding the framework and delivering trainings to parents and professionals.
+PCA Georgia is pleased to support the implementation of the Strengthening Families Protective Factors Framework by leading a statewide partnership, providing support to organizations embedding the framework and delivering trainings to parents and professionals.

 What is Resilience?